The Nation's Haunted Capital

 Ghostly rumors have long emanated from 1600 Pennsylvania Avenue.
 (Harrison Jones/GW Today)

 Reports of ghosts at the White House are legion.
-“The damned place is haunted sure as shootin’,” a creeped-out President Harry Truman wrote to his wife in 1946.
-Mary Todd Lincoln, an enthusiastic spiritualist, is said to have heard Thomas Jefferson playing the violin in the Yellow Oval Room and Andrew Jackson stomping and cursing in the Rose Room.
+“The damned place is haunted sure as shootin’,” a creeped-out President Harry Truman wrote to his wife in 1946 after a night of mysterious knocking and footsteps."You and [the Trumans' daughter] Margie had better come back and protect me before some of these ghosts carry me off."

+Mary Todd Lincoln, a devout spiritualist who turned to the paranormal as a balm during a life crowded with personal and national tragedy, is said to have heard Andrew Jackson stomping and cursing in the Rose Room.
+Thomas Jefferson plays the violin in the Yellow Oval Room.
+William Henry Harrison, the first president to die in the White House, lurks in the attic.
 Even Hillary Rodham Clinton sometimes got the shivers there: “There is something about the house at night that you just feel like you are summoning up the spirits of all the people who have lived there and worked there and walked through the halls there,” she told Rosie O’Donnell in 1996.
 “It's neat.
 It can be a little creepy.”

 The White House’s best-documented phantom is Abraham Lincoln.
 First Lady Grace Coolidge reported seeing him gazing out the window of the Oval Office.
 Queen Wilhelmina of the Netherlands is said to have fainted upon sighting him on a visit in 1942.
-But Winston Churchill may have had the best—or at least the most vivid—Lincoln encounter, according to Mark Nesbitt in “Civil War Ghost Trails: Stories from America’s Most Haunted Battlefields”:
+But Winston Churchill may have had the best—or at least the most vivid—Lincoln encounter, according to Mark Nesbitt in “Civil War Ghost Trails: Stories from America’s Most Haunted Battlefields.”

 "Winston Churchill, during his visits in the 1940s, never liked sleeping in the Lincoln bedroom… During one visit, after taking a hot bath (accompanied by a glass of scotch and omnipresent cigar) he emerged from the tub and strolled naked into an adjoining room where he ran right into Lincoln, who was leaning on the mantle above the fireplace.
 They looked each other in the face.
 Churchill was embarrassed.
 Lincoln simply vanished."